 The Bush Foundation is about place — a region of three states and 23 Native nations.
 This region’s future will be defined by how well every person in it does — at home, in school, at work and in the community.
 This region’s future, therefore, depends on institutions and systems that work well for all people.
 Too many do not.

 This is not just about whether organizations are intentionally excluding or disadvantaging people.
 Racism, for example, is not only hateful acts.
-Racism, can also be embedded in policies and practices that are well-intended and meant to work for all, but just don’t.
-Organizational failings, big and small, combine to systemically exclude and disadvantage people.
-These barriers limit individual opportunity and limit our collective regional potential.
+Racism can also be embedded in policies and practices that are well-intended and meant to work for all, but just don’t.
+Organizational failings, big and small, can combine to systemically exclude and disadvantage people.
+These barriers can limit individual opportunity and limit our collective regional potential.

 Every person in our region can impact institutions and systems.
 Institutions and systems are created and perpetuated by people.
 To change institutions and systems is to change the minds and the actions of people.
 There is a role for all of us to play.

 At the Bush Foundation, we believe that bridging cultural differences and adapting organizations to work well for everyone are essential skills for leaders to be relevant and effective — whatever their purpose and whatever their politics.
 These are skills one has to learn and practice.